Access To Justice For Syrian Refugee Women In Lebanon – UN Women

-This report was commissioned by the Government of Japan and UN Women to provide an analytical study of access to justice mechanisms for survivors of SGBV amongst Syrian refugee women in Lebanon.
+- Project Initiation and Commissioning: The research project on Syrian refugee women’s access to justice for survivors of SGBV was commissioned by the Government of Japan and UN Women.
+The project aimed to conduct an in-depth analytical study of access to justice mechanisms for Syrian refugee women in Lebanon who experienced SGBV.

 Project: